 (b) the current order is to expire within one year,

-the DPP may file with the Supreme Court an application for orders under section 14 and for a further supervision order under section 17(1)(b) in relation to the offender, the further order to take effect on the expiry of the current order.
+the DPP may file with the Supreme Court an application for orders under section 14 and for a Division 2 order in relation to the offender, the Division 2 order to take effect on the expiry of the current order.

+(4B) An application under subsection (4A) must specify whether the Division 2 order sought is a continuing detention order or a supervision order under section 17(1)(b).

 (4) An application filed under this section must be accompanied by any affidavits to be relied on by the DPP for the purpose of seeking an order or orders under section 14.

 (5) The DPP must cause the offender to be given, within 2 days after the application is filed, a copy of the application and any affidavit to be relied on by the DPP.